Abraham Sarmiento Jr.: Death and legacy

 After his release, Ditto re-enrolled at the University of the Philippines and tried to keep a low profile.
 However, his asthma had been aggravated by his detention, and he would regularly endure painful and severe attacks.
 On November 11, 1977, a little over a year after his release, the 27-year-old Ditto was found dead on his bedroom floor after suffering a heart attack.

 Two weeks after Ditto's death, the Collegian published an issue where emblazoned on the cover were the words "Para sa iyo, Ditto Sarmiento, sa iyong paglilingkod sa mag-aaral at sambayanan." ("To you, Ditto Sarmiento, for your service to the studentry and the Filipino people.")
 The cover also featured an outline of the U.P.
 Oblation with its right hand raised in a fist, having broken free from chains.
 The University would award a posthumous degree to Ditto in 1978.

 After Ditto's death, his father intensified his participation in the political opposition against the Marcos government, and would himself be detained in 1979 after publishing a book critical of the regime.
-Abraham Sarmiento Sr. would be appointed to the Supreme Court of the Philippines after the ousting of the Marcos Government.
+Abraham Sarmiento Sr. would be appointed to the Supreme Court of the Philippines after the ousting of the Marcos Government in 1986.

-In 1992, Ditto was listed as among "65 Martyrs" who were enshrined in the Wall of Remembrance at the Bantayog ng mga Bayani, a monument to victims and heroes of martial law located at Quezon Avenue in Quezon City.
+In 1992, Ditto was listed as among the martyrs who were enshrined in the Wall of Remembrance at the Bantayog ng mga Bayani, a monument to victims and heroes of martial law located at Quezon Avenue in Quezon City.

+In 2018, the Human Rights Victims' Claims Board (HRVCB) formally recognized Sarmiento and 126 other individuals as a motu proprio victim of human rights violations committed under the Marcos Sr. dictatorship.